thomasjm/type-families-typescript/README.md

     } deriving Generic
 ```

 As you can see, a `RequestMessage` has an `id` while a `NotificationMessage` does not.
-A `ResponseMessage` contains a `result`, which an be either a failure or a successful value.
+A `ResponseMessage` contains a `result`, which can be either a failure or a successful value.
 Each message is parameterized by a version of `Method`.
-Don't worry about `SMethod`, it's just a counterpart to `Method` that's easier to use at the term level.
+(Don't worry about `SMethod`, it's just a counterpart to `Method` that's easier to use at the term level.)

 Notice how these message constructors define their `params` and `result` in terms of a type family call.
 Let's write those type families now: